S Corporation in NYC: Everything You Need to Know

 Shareholders can be employees of an S corporation, especially if they have critical involvement in the day-to-day operations of the business.
 With that, the corporation should include the shareholder on the payroll and settle the necessary taxes and insurances involved.

 If you need help with information in forming an S corporation in NYC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.